 * EU leaders agree legal framework to be completed this year

-* ECB-led supervisor to oversee euro zone banks
+* ECB-led supervisor to oversee all 6,000 euro zone banks

-* Day-to-day supervision of most to be delegated
+* Day-to-day supervision of most to be delegated-French source

 * Little talk of Spain, Greece aid at summit

-Creating an effective banking union, for which this deal was a first step, is regarded by the International Monetary Fund and market economists as a key component in overcoming the euro zone’s three-year-old debt crisis.
+Creating an effective banking union, for which this deal is just a first step, is regarded by the International Monetary Fund and market economists as a key step to overcome the euro zone’s three-year-old debt crisis.

 Germany has been reluctant to see its politically sensitive savings and cooperative banks come under outside supervision.
 It rejects any joint deposit guarantee under which richer countries might have to underwrite banks in poorer states.